Makkaur Lighthouse

-Makkaur Lighthouse (Makkaur fyr) is a coastal lighthouse located on the northern coast of the Varanger Peninsula in Båtsfjord Municipality, Troms og Finnmark county, Norway.
+Makkaur Lighthouse (Makkaur fyr) is a coastal lighthouse located on the northern coast of the Varanger Peninsula in Båtsfjord Municipality, Finnmark county, Norway.

 History

 The lighthouse was established in 1928, destroyed during World War II, and later rebuilt.
 The lighthouse was listed as a protected site in 1998.

 The 12 m tall white, square, concrete tower has a red top where the light is located.
 The 1,232,000 candela light emits two white flashes every 20 seconds at an elevation of 39 m above sea level.
 The light can be seen for up to 17.6 nmi.
 The light is turned on from 12 August until 24 April each year, but it is off during the summer due to the midnight sun.
 There was an active foghorn operating at the site from 1922 until 1989.
 The site is only accessible by boat.
 The lighthouse was automated in 2005.